tsaarni/tls-testapp/go/README.md

 # TLS client server example in Go

-This is a simple TLS client server example in Go, using HTTP as the application protocol.
+This is a simple client server example in Go:

+* A TLS server that listens on port 8443 for TLS client connections and echoes back the received message.
+This is implemented in [`tls.go`](tls.go)
+* A HTTPS server that listens on port 8443 for HTTP client connections and echoes back the received message.
+This is implemented in [`https.go`](https.go)

-The example uses mutual TLS authentication, i.e. both the client and the server authenticate each other using X509 certificates.
+The examples use mutual TLS authentication, i.e. both the client and the server authenticate each other using X509 certificates.
-The client and server are implemented in the same file, see [`main.go`](main.go) for the code.

 ## Pre-requisites